noir-lang/noir/yellow-paper/docs/public-vm/state-model.md

 M[dstOffset] = M[srcOffset] // perform the move
 ```

-Note that `MOV` does not have an `in-tag` and therefore does not need to make any assertions regarding the source memory cell's type.
+Note that `MOV` does not have an `inTag` and therefore does not need to make any assertions regarding the source memory cell's type.

 #### `CAST` and tag conversions